victorotazu/c_tlse_challenge/README.md

 ## TODO
 - Add unit tests
 - Implement a fallback option in case the external api is down.
 One option could be MindMax's database
+- Restrict the calls so it only accepts GET /queries/{ip}